AhsanHimel/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-17-1.png)<!-- -->

-## Are there differences in activity patterns between weekdays and weekends?
+## Are there differences in activity patterns between weekdays and weekends? {.tabset .tabset-fade .tabset-pills}

 **Questions:**
 For this part the \color{red}{\verb|weekdays()|}weekdays() function may be of some help here.
 Use the dataset with the filled-in missing values for this part.